DarraghCode/DarraghCode/README.md

 - 👋 Hi, I’m @DarraghCode
-- 👀 I’m interested in Python & Java
+- 👀 I’m interested in Python & Java.
+I love everything to do with Full Stack Development
 - 🌱 I’m currently learning Java
 - 📫 How to reach me - Discord @Goldzyn#1337